Kurento/kurento/source/features/nat_traversal.rst

 NAT Traversal
 =============

-:term:`NAT Traversal`, also known as *Hole Punching*, is the procedure of opening an inbound port in the NAT tables of the routers which implement this technology (which are the vast majority of home and corporate routers).
+:term:`NAT Traversal`, also known as *Hole Punching*, is the procedure of opening an inbound port in the :term:`NAT` tables of the routers which implement this technology (which are the vast majority of home and corporate routers).

 There are different types of NAT, depending on how they behave: **Full Cone**, **Address-Restricted Cone**, **Port-Restricted Cone**, and **Symmetric**.
 For a comprehensive explanation of NAT and the different types that exist, please read our Knowledge Base document: :doc:`/knowledge/nat`.